Current Adult Community Group Schedule

 Women’s ACG (Room 17)

-- Recent past topics: Prayer in the Night, The Names of God, Pursuing Peace, The Lord’s Prayer, The Psalms; The Time of Our Lives – Reorienting Our Perspectives on Time.
+- Recent past topics: People of Advent, Prayer in the Night, The Names of God, Pursuing Peace, The Lord’s Prayer, The Psalms; The Time of Our Lives – Reorienting Our Perspectives on Time.

 Men’s ACG (Room 10)